A resume header is the first thing recruiters check out on your resume.

 - Make sure that your phone has a decent voice mail message.

-Email is a fairly common way that managers use to reach out to the fellow applicants.
+Email is a fairly common way that managers use to reach out to fellow applicants.

-- Right after your phone number, include a professional-looking email address.
+- After your phone number, write a professional-looking email address.

 - One email address is enough.

 - Do not use your current work email.

 - Avoid any email id that includes slang or jargon.
 Ex: email@example.com.

 How to make a Resume Header stand out

 We have got some creative resume header ideas for you.